SAP-samples/teched2023-AD266/exercises/ex1/README.md

 Event handlers are the ones that then implement the behaviour of the service.
 Let's examine the event handler for the `SignupService` in the file [SignupHandler.java](../../srv/src/main/java/com/sap/cloud/sdk/demo/ad266/SignupHandler.java).

-- The `@ServiceName(SignupService_.CDS_NAME)` annotation at the top of the class specifies the service which the event handler is registered on.
+- The `@ServiceName(SignupService_.CDS_NAME)` annotation at the top of the class specifies the service, which the event handler is registered on.

 - The `@On( event = SignUpContext.CDS_NAME)` annotation on top of the method `signUp(context)` specifies the `Event Phase` at which the method would be called.
-   - An `Event` can be processed in three phases: `Before`, `On` and `After`.
+   - An `Event` can be processed in three phases: `Before`, `On`, and `After`.
 As we are defining the core business logic of the action, we are using the `On` phase.
-   - What this means is that everytime the `signUp(session)` action is called, this triggers an event and the `signUp(context)` method would be called.
+   - What this means is that everytime the `signUp(session)` action is called, an event is triggered and the `signUp(context)` method is called.

-- `Event Contexts` provide a way to access the parameters and return values. `SignUpContext` is the event context here, which helps us to access the action parameter, additional query parameters and other information of the incoming request.
+- `Event Contexts` provide a way to access the parameters and return values. `SignUpContext` is the event context here, which helps us to access the action parameter, additional query parameters, and other information of the incoming request.
    It would also be eventually used to set the return value of the action.

-- Note that some imports used in the class like `SignupService_`,`SignUpContext` were all generated by the CDS Maven Plugin in the previous step.
+- Note that some imports used in the class like `SignupService_` and `SignUpContext` were all generated by the CDS Maven Plugin in the previous step.

 Let's try running our application now.